department-of-veterans-affairs/va.gov-team/products/Debt Resolution/Financial-Status-Report/research/jan-2021/research-plan.md

 **1. What method of research are you planning?**

-Remote moderated qualitative interviews and task-based usability testing on high fidelity prototypes
+Remote moderated qualitative interviews and task-based usability testing using the unauthenticated version of the form in staging

 **2. Why this method?
 How does this methodology help you answer your research questions?**

 We're using moderated qualitative interviews to understand our user's  thoughts and experiences navigating VA-related repayments.
-We're conducting task-based usability testing on a UXPin prototype to both determine whether or not the form's flow is intuitive and uncover areas of improvement.
+We're conducting task-based usability testing on an unauthenticated version of the form in staging to both determine whether or not the form's flow is intuitive and uncover areas of improvement.
+Much of the form's functionality can't be properly tested using a prototype, so we have decided to test in staging.
+This will also allow us to expand our recruitment to participants that use assistive technology.

 **3. Where are you planning to do your research?
 If in person, mention the location, point of contact, arrangements, etc. If online, mention which tool you'll be using (GTM, Join.me, etc.)**